deptagency/algomart/services/api/README.md

 For local development, the [Algorand Sandbox](https://github.com/algorand/sandbox) is handy docker instance that makes interfacing with the blockchain simple from your local machine.
 It will also create an account that can be funded with fake Algos using the [Testnet Dispenser](https://dispenser.testnet.aws.algodev.network/).

 To create an account:
-* Download the [Alogrand Sandbox] and start up the docker instance:
+* Download the [Algorand Sandbox](https://github.com/algorand/sandbox) and start up the docker instance:
 ```bash
 ./sandbox up
 ```